MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/dup-next-failed-ingest.md

 ## Returns

 The provided *TableName*, *StorageContainerPath*, and *IngestionCommandFilePath*.
-The ingesiton command file path is the location of the ingestion file request within the blob container.
+The ingestion command file path is the location of the ingestion file request within the blob container.

 Upon the next pull data ingestion, the ingestion source file(s) and a file containing metadata will be uploaded to the blob container.